-4.5 Required Format and Content
+4.4 Required Format and Content

 All Proposals must be submitted in the following format.
 Detailed information on submitting each of these sections is contained in later sections of this RFP.
-Proposal shall be submitted in size 12 Arial font or equivalent.

 - 1. Table of Contents.
 A Table of Contents must be included with each proposal.
 All major parts of the proposal shall be identified by referencing page numbers. - 2.
 Offer Checklist.
-Complete and submit all items noted on the Offer Checklist.

-- 3. Offer Form, OF-1.
-Offeror shall complete and sign OF-1 Offer Form.
-See Special Provisions, 8.9 Proposal Preparation. - a.
-OF Form, OF-1 - b.
-OF Form, OF-2 Past Performance - 4.
+Complete and submit all items noted on the Offer Checklist. - 3.
+Offer Forms - a.
+OF-1.
+Offeror shall complete and sign OF-1 Offer Form. - b.
+OF Form, OF-2 Client References Offer Form - 4.
 Executive Summary.
-The executive summary [not to exceed one (1) page] is to briefly describe the Offeror's Proposal.
+The executive summary [not to exceed three (3) pages] is to briefly describe the Offeror's Proposal.
 This summary should highlight the major features of the Proposal.
 The response should demonstrate the Offeror's understanding of and ability to meet the Administrative and Technical Requirements of the RFP.
 The State should be able to determine the essence of the Proposal by reading the executive summary.
 This summary will not be evaluated for points, but rather is a high-level explanation of the entire proposal.

-5. Evaluation Criteria Submittals (Refer to Section 5 Evaluation and Award).
+5. Evaluation Criteria Submittals